Germany Blocked Account for International Students in 2025

-Blocked Account in Germany is a bank account in which international students looking to study in Germany are required to transfer at least €11,208 euros to prove they have the means to finance themselves throughout the first year of their studies while in the country.
-This amount will be blocked in the bank until the student's arrival in Germany.
-The student would be allowed to withdraw €934 on a monthly basis to cover living expenses in the country.
+A Blocked Account in Germany is a bank account in which international students looking to study in Germany are required to transfer at least 11,904 euros.
+This is required to prove to the German authorities that you have enough money to live and study in Germany.
+This Blocked account Germany amount will be blocked in the bank until the student arrives in Germany.
+The student would be allowed to withdraw €992 every month to cover living expenses in Germany.

 Germany attracts a lot of students from around the world.
 While the excellent infrastructure and research facilities are top factors, what cannot be ignored is the cheap education.
 By federal mandate, all undergraduate courses offered by Universities in Germany have no tuition fees.
-However, while the cost of studying in Germany is negligible, students are required to pay an administration fee at the start of every semester that usually ranges between €150-300euros.
+However, while the cost of studying in Germany is negligible, students are required to pay an administration fee at the start of every semester that usually ranges between €150-300.
 Students are required to cover the cost of living in Germany by opening a German Blocked Account.
+In this article, we will be talking about a German Blocked Account - as proof of financial funds when applying for a German Student Visa.

 Related Reads